mstankai/mstankai/python/battery_RUL/README.md

 # Exploring a Battery Performance Dataset

-Here I explore a public dataset from Kaggle with some **battery performance** information.
-The dataset is meant to be used to predict the _Remaining Useful Life_ (RUL) of batteries.
+Here I explore a public dataset from Kaggle with some **battery performance** information, and use it to estimate the _Remaining Useful Life_ (RUL) of batteries.
-I will likely attempt to do so at some stage.

 ## Data: